RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 | ETS     | 6,522,722 | 4,536,396 | 32.82% |
 | Prophet | 6,018,903 | 5,282,748 | 32.90% |

+From these results using RMSE to evaluate our models we can see that for short term forecasts the ETS model performs the best.
+The Prophet model performs better for longer horizon.

 ## Forecast Results